Optimal Pacing of a Cyclist in a Time Trial Based on Individualized Models of Fatigue and Recovery: Experimental Protocol and Results

+On the first lab visit, the ramp test was conducted followed by a 3-minute-all-out (3MT) familiarization test.
+On the next three subsequent visits, a fresh 3MT was conducted from which we averaged estimated values of $CP$ and $AWC$.
+As shown in Figure \ref{fig_3mao} in each 3MT, subjects sprint ``all-out'' for the entire 3 minutes.
+The value of $CP$ for each test is given by the average power output of the last 30 seconds as described in \cite{vanhatalo2007determination}.
+The value of $AWC$ is the calculated area between the power curve and $CP$.
+We mentioned in Section \ref{sec_lit_review} that there are studies suggesting that the 3MT test may provide an overestimate of $CP$ and $AWC$.
+Later in the paper, we show via a sensitivity case study that small errors in estimating the values of $CP$ and $AWC$ ($\pm 5\%$) increases the trial time by only $1\%$.

+In Equation (\ref{eq_old_model}) we had hypothesized that the peak power $P_{peak}$ during a 3MT can be approximated as a linearly decreasing function of remaining anaerobic energy $w$.
+Figure \ref{fig_peakpower} shows peak power data as a function of $w$ for all of our six subjects and the $R^2$ as a measure of quality of fit.
+The close-to-one values of $R^2$ validate the linear relationship for five of the six subjects.
+The data from subject 9 deviates to some extent from the linear fit; the likely reason being that subject 9 did not perform an all-out effort during the 3MT test.
+Therefore parameter $\alpha$ in Equation (\ref{eq_old_model}) was estimated by the linear fit to the 3MT peak power data and the result for each subject is reported in Table \ref{tbl:modeling-results}.

-It should be noted that we hypothesized Equation (\ref{eq_parabolic_final}) after we collected our experimental data.
-Therefore, we made an assumption for us to be able to determine the constants $\alpha$, $\alpha_C$ and $C_{max,f}$ post hoc.
-We assume the braking force applied by the CompuTrainer is set in a way that the subject is always at the peak power of the parabolic power-cadence function at each energy level in figure \ref{fig_const_cadence}.
-Under this assumption we will be able to determine the model constants in Equation (\ref{eq_parabolic_final}) with a single 3MT.
+It should be noted that we hypothesized Equation (\ref{eq_parabolic_final}) after we had collected the experimental data.
+Therefore, we made an assumption to be able to determine the constants $\alpha$, $\alpha_C$ and $C_{max,f}$ in Equation (\ref{eq_parabolic_final}) posthoc.
+We assume that the braking force applied by the CompuTrainer is set in a way that the subject is always at their ideal cadence and thus at the peak power of the parabolic power-cadence function at each energy level in Figure \ref{fig_const_cadence}.
+Under this assumption we were able to determine the model constants in Equation (\ref{eq_parabolic_final}) with a single 3MT.
+Figure \ref{fig_const_cadence} visualizes Equation (\ref{eq_parabolic_final}) using Sub 14's model parameters which will later be used in our optimal control formulation as a constraint.

-In order to find the recovery model parameters, the results of the interval tests are analyzed.
-As mentioned in Section \ref{sec_modeling}, it is assumed that the recovery model doesn't depend on time interval.
-Therefore, at each power level below $CP$, the adjusted power is calculated for the 3 time intervals and then averaged.
-By doing this we will have a plot of adjusted power versus actual applied power, consisting of 3 data points.
-Figure \ref{fig_sub14rec} represents the recovery model derived for Sub 14.
-Each of the three data points in this figure represents the average adjusted power at each recovery power level for all three time intervals.
-The data point close to $CP$ represents the adjusted power for the case where the subject pedals at halfway between GET and $CP$.
-Since the corresponding adjusted power is very close to $CP$ we expect very little energy recovery at this level.